SyedSaadUrRehman-MAD/Anbox-Setup/README.md

 ### Creating a New Virtual Machine:
 a.
-Open VirtualBox.
+Open VirtualBox.\n
 b.
-Click on "New" to create a new virtual machine.
+Click on "New" to create a new virtual machine.\n
 c.
-Name your virtual machine (e.g., "Ubuntu").
+Name your virtual machine (e.g., "Ubuntu").\n
 d.
-Choose "Linux" as the type and "Ubuntu (64-bit)" as the version.
+Choose "Linux" as the type and "Ubuntu (64-bit)" as the version.\n
 e.
-Allocate memory (RAM) as needed, ensuring it stays within the green zone.
+Allocate memory (RAM) as needed, ensuring it stays within the green zone.\n
 f.
-Create a new virtual hard disk with sufficient space (e.g., 20GB or more).
+Create a new virtual hard disk with sufficient space (e.g., 20GB or more).\n
 g.
 Click "Create."